offmywave011/masterconcrete/Using-EditPolygonImageView.md

 #### Getting started

-`EditPolygonImageView` is available with SDK Package 1.
-To get started with it you have to do few steps.
+`EditPolygonImageView` is available with the SDK Package 1.
+To get started with it, you have to undertake a few steps.

 First.
 Add it to your layout: